-Triathlete Samantha Sugden was airlifted for the second time after a bike crash left her fighting for her life – now her story has been featured on Emergency Helicopter Medics.
+A TRIATHLETE was airlifted for the second time after a sickening bike crash left her fighting for her life on a Lake District pass.

 Just months after raising money for her rescuers at the Great North Air Ambulance Service (GNAAS), Samantha Sugden needed the flying medics’ care again after colliding with a bus at Kirkstone Pass, near Ambleside.

 The incident, in October last year, left Miss Sugden, 38, from Penrith, with an “annihilated spleen” and facing life-saving surgery.
 It also reunited her with the team at GNAAS, to whom she was already familiar following a previous bike crash in August 2017.

 On that occasion, Miss Sugden was on a social bike ride with friends near Keswick when she hit a sinkhole, causing her to be thrown from her bike.

 She sustained injuries to her brain and skull, fractured ribs, lacerated spleen and an arterial bleed.
 It took the mother-of-two six months to recover from that incident.